GandhiCloudLab/watson-ai-ops-330-guide-ilender/55-ai-model-change-risk/readme.md

-# Create Training Definition for Similar Incidents
+# Create Training Definition for Change Risk

 This article explains about how to Create Training Definition for Change Risk in Watson AIOps.